HarrisonKhannah/harrisonkhannah/README.md

 **about me**

-- 👾 software engineer at finder
+- 👾 software engineer at instant

 - ⚙️ mainly fullstack typescript dev, with a back-end preference